Meta-Learning via Classifier(-free) Diffusion Guidance: Appendix

 \subsection{Baseline methods}

-We detail an overview of the baseline methods we benchmark in table \ref{tab:method_details}.
+We detail an overview of the baseline methods we benchmark in table \ref{tab:method_details}, together with algorithm tables detailing each baseline method.

 \paragraph{Training:} The number of epochs each model is trained on, the learning rate $\texttt{lr}$ of the optimization, as well as the learning rate and number of steps of the adaptation algorithm used for each method can be found in table \ref{tab:method_hp}.
-For all methods using an adaptation $\mathcal{A}_{\mathcal{T}_i}$, the dataset from the task is randomly split into a support set and a query set during training, every time a task is sampled.
-The support set is then used to perform the adaptation (see Section \ref{sec:maml}), while the query set is used to compute the loss on which the meta-parameters are updated.
-When no adaptation is used, all the data is used for this update. \textit{Unconditional} methods do not have access to the task embedding $e_i$, while \textit{conditioned} methods do.
-When the percentage of available task descriptor is reduced, conditioned methods are trained only on the tasks which descriptor is available.
+For all methods using an adaptation $\mathcal{A}_{\mathcal{T}_i}$, the dataset $D_i$ from a sampled task $\mathcal{T}_i$ is randomly split into a support set $D_i^{\text{s}}$ and a query set $D_i^{\text{q}}$ during training.
+The support set is then used to perform the adaptation, while the query set is used to compute the loss on which the meta-parameters are updated (see Section \ref{sec:maml}).
+For baselines with no inner-loop adaptation $\mathcal{A}_{\mathcal{T}_i}$, all the data $D_i$ from a sampled task $\mathcal{T}_i$ is used in training. \textit{Unconditional} methods do not have access to the task embedding $e_i$, while \textit{conditional} methods do.
+When the percentage of available task descriptors is reduced, conditional baselines are trained only on the tasks for which the descriptors are available, as they require such descriptor during training, unlike our two-phased techniques.

-\paragraph{Evaluation:} Evaluation is performed on a fixed query set on the predefined query set of the held-out test tasks of the Meta-VQA dataset.
-Zero-shot performance is evaluated before applying the adaptation procedure $\mathcal{A}_{\mathcal{T}_i}$.
-For the few shot performance, all adaptation is performed on the support set of the test tasks.
-For MAML baselines, we keep the same adaptaiton-time learning rate as during trainng, while we always adapt for 50 steps.
-For each multitask baselines, we use the same adaptation scheme (steps, learning rate, adapting parameters) as their MAML counterpart.
+\paragraph{Evaluation:} For each held-out test task $\mathcal{T}_i$ from the Meta-VQA dataset, we perform zero-shot model evaluation on the fixed predefined query set $D_i^{\text{q}}$ for the task.
+Zero-shot performance is evaluated before applying any adaptation procedure $\mathcal{A}_{\mathcal{T}_i}$.